Italy–Turkey relations: Turkish War of Independence and after

 During the Turkish War of Independence (1919–1923), Italy occupied Constantinople and a part of southwestern Anatolia but never fought the Turkish Army directly.
 During its occupation Italian troops protected Turkish civilians, who were living in the areas occupied by the Italian army, from Greek troops and accepted Turkish refugees who had to flee from the regions invaded by the Greek army.
 In July 1921 Italy began to withdraw its troops from southwestern Anatolia.

 The Convention between Italy and Turkey, signed in Ankara on January 4, 1932, by the Italian Plenipotentiary, Ambassador Pompeo Aloisi, and the Turkish foreign minister Tevfik Rüştü Aras, settled a dispute that had arisen in the aftermath of the Treaty of Lausanne of 1923, about the sovereignty over a number of small islets and the delimitation of the territorial waters between the coast of Anatolia and the island of Kastellórizo, which was an Italian possession since 1921.
-Through the convention, the islets situated inside the bay of the harbour of Kastellorizo, along with the islands of Rho and Strongili further off, were assigned to Italy, while all other islets in the surrounding area were assigned to Turkey.

-The Refah tragedy was a maritime disaster that took place during World War II, in June 1941, when the cargo steamer Refah of neutral Turkey, carrying Turkish military personnel from Mersin in Turkey to Port Said, Egypt, was sunk in eastern Mediterranean waters by a torpedo fired from an unidentified submarine.
+Through the convention, the islets situated inside the bay of the harbour of Kastellorizo, along with the islands of Rho and Strongili further off, were assigned to Italy, while all other islets in the surrounding area were assigned to Turkey.The Refah tragedy was a maritime disaster that took place during World War II, in June 1941, when the cargo steamer Refah of neutral Turkey, carrying Turkish military personnel from Mersin in Turkey to Port Said, Egypt, was sunk in eastern Mediterranean waters by a torpedo fired from an unidentified submarine.
 Of the 200 passengers and crew aboard, only 32 survived.
 A report published by the Italian Navy gives coordinates where the Italian submarine Ondina attacked vessels.
 The site of Refah's sinking matches that information.
 No country claimed responsibility for the attack on the Turkish ship.
 On 18 June 1941, Nazi Germany and Turkey signed the German–Turkish Treaty of Friendship.

+Italy, a founding member of NATO, supported Turkey's accession to the organisation.
+In July 1951, an Italian representative stated: "The Italian Government is of the opinion that [...] there is no doubt that the bastion represented by Asia Minor (Turkey) has the same value for the South Mediterranean sector of NATO as the Scandinavian bastion has for the Northern sector.
+The loss of the former bastion would drive Atlantic defense back to the Central Mediterranean [...] [and] the defense of the continent would become extremely difficult."